commercialhaskell/stack/doc/GUIDE.md

 even different GHC versions installed by stack.

 ## Cleaning your project

 You can clean up build artifacts for your project using the `stack clean` and `stack purge` commands.

 ### `stack clean`

-`stack clean` Deletes the local working directories containing compiler output.
+`stack clean` deletes the local working directories containing compiler output.
-(typically '.stack-work/dist' by default)
+By default, that means the contents of directories in `.stack-work/dist`, for all the `.stack-work` directories within a project.

-Use `stack clean <specific-package>` to delete the output for a package _specific-package_ only.
+Use `stack clean <specific-package>` to delete the output for the package _specific-package_ only.

 ### `stack purge`

-`stack purge` Deletes the local stack working directory, including extra-deps, git dependencies and the compiler output.
+`stack purge` deletes the local stack working directories, including extra-deps, git dependencies and the compiler output (including logs).
-It does not delete any snapshot packages, compilers or installed programs. -- This essentially reverts your project to a completely fresh state, as if it had never been built.
+It does not delete any snapshot packages, compilers or programs installed using `stack install`.
+This essentially reverts the project to a completely fresh state, as if it had never been built.
 `stack purge` is just a shortcut for `stack clean --full`

 - Note: `stack purge` is not available when used in docker